msalibian/sparseFPCA/README.md

 ```

 To ensure that there are enough observations to estimate the covariance
-function at every pair of times `(s, t)`, we focus on the observations
+function at every pair of times `(s, t)`, we only consider observations
-with `t >= 0`, and on individuals with more than one measurement.
-This
+for which `t >= 0`, and remove individuals that only have one
-results in `N = 292` curves, with the number of observations per
-individual ranging between 2 and 11 (with a median of 5):
+measurement.

 ``` r
 n <- length(X$x)